Phuket for AmericansResidency & Visas

 Editorial intelligence only.
 Not legal or tax advice.
 Engage a qualified Thai attorney and US CPA before any transaction.

 Americans considering long-term Phuket residence have four practical visa pathways.
-None are as complicated as European residency programmes.
 Thailand's system is more accessible than most Americans expect — particularly since the 2022 LTR Visa reform.

 Option 1 — LTR Visa (Recommended for Income-Qualified Buyers)